sainiShivani024/project/README.md

  *Db

- # db folder
+ # db directory
  db folder contains database connection which contains the models folders in which two tables are created that is blog and user.js which contains the definition of table columns in it.

  # APIs

- The controller folder contains  and blog file which is used for APIS hit which uses put,post,delete,get method in order to create, delete, update and view blog
+ The controller folder contains user and blog file which is used for APIS hit which uses put,post,delete,get method in order to create, delete, update and view blog.